DennisLoren/api/README.md

          "status":"success","data":null
 }

-status (string): This field represents the status of the API response.
+- status (string): This field represents the status of the API response.
 In this example, it's set to "success," indicating that the API request was processed successfully.

-data (object or null): This field contains the data returned as part of the API response.
+- data (object or null): This field contains the data returned as part of the API response.
 In this example, it is set to null, meaning that there is no specific data associated with this success response.

-Success Response
-Status: 200 OK
+- Status: 200 OK

 b.
 JSON Payload postName